Geology and Ecology of Soils

 - And finally, I hope those of you who are interested in farming or gardening will leave this class with practical insight about the invisible processes occurring in your own backyards.

 - Required textbook: N.C.
 Brady and R.R.
-Weil, Elements of the Nature and Properties of Soils 3e.
-Prentice Hall, 2009.
+Weil, Elements of the Nature and Properties of Soils 4e.
+Prentice Hall, 2018.

 I use a standard system for grading based on your percentage of total possible points:

-There will be four exams, each worth 15% of the course grade.
-Exams will primarily cover material from lecture, although material from the readings in the text can also appear on exams.
-The exams are not cumulative, except insofar as understanding material from earlier in the class may be necessary to understand later material.
-The first three exams will be held during the lecture periods indicated on the course schedule; the fourth exam will be held during the final exam slot (also on the course schedule).
+There will be three exams, each worth 20% of the course grade.
+Exams will primarily cover material from lecture.
+Material from the readings will only appear on exams if I have explicitly warned you about it.
+The first two exams are not cumulative, except insofar as understanding material from earlier in the class may be necessary to understand later material.
+The final exam in this course will focus about half on material from the final third of the course, and about half on material from the first two thirds.
+The first two exams will be held during the lecture periods indicated on the course schedule; the third exam will be held during the final exam slot (also on the course schedule).
 This time is set by the registrar and is not negotiable.
 If circumstances beyond your control force you to miss an exam, please contact me ahead of time by phone, email, or in person to discuss it.

 Homework, presentations, projects (40% of the class grade)

 You will work on a number of small projects this semester, ranging from soil sampling to soil description, to short presentations to the class.
 I will be providing details as they arise during the semester.
 I will try to give you an idea about the relative weight of these assignments as they are assigned, but they will collectively total 40% of the course grade, so please take them seriously!
 Your participation in particular classes will also be counted in this category (see Attendance below).